jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) For the purposes of this section an inspector may, at any reasonable time or times, enter any transitional facility or biosecurity control area and the provisions of section 112 apply.

 ### 31 Boarding of craft
-(1) Subject to subsection (2) of this section, an inspector may, for the purpose of ascertaining the presence of risk goods, require the person in charge of—to—
+(1) Subject to subsection (2), an inspector may, for the purpose of ascertaining the presence of risk goods, require the person in charge of—to—
   (a) any craft, used for the transportation of people or goods, or both, by air, that is within New Zealand territory; or (b) any craft, used for the transportation of people or goods, or both, by sea, that is within the area of sea adjacent to New Zealand and bounded by the outer limits of the contiguous zone of New Zealand—
   (c) bring the craft to for boarding on being so directed by an inspector; and